 The Elephant Mountain Syrah is a classic with very good structure and flavors of dark black cherry, currents, black raspberry and a touch of roasted coffee bean.
 The higher elevation contributes to greater hang-time while the summer heat increases skin thickness, yielding good tannic structure.

 In 2008 we harvested the first Grenache, Mourvèdre, and three clones of Syrah from the new Sugarloaf Vineyard, located at the far western end of the Yakima Valley.
 Situated in a unique zone known as Parker Heights, the area is known for its capacity to ripen soft tree fruit such as peaches and nectarines.
 Like its near-neighbor Elephant Mountain, degree days are some of the warmest in the Yakima Valley, affording the opportunity to ripen these late season grapes.
 A very steep south-facing inclination provides good air drainage, a protection from frost damage in the early spring and late fall.
 The soils vary considerably yet are appropriately suited to each variety, with Mourvèdre growing on calcareous, sandy clay and the Grenache on a more rocky, sandy-loam footing.

-Despite the youth of the vines, the SugarLoaf wines show good structure and intense flavors.
-We anticipate that this vineyard will yield some of the best expressions of Rhône varietals in Washington.
+Despite the youth of the vines, the SugarLoaf wines showed good structure and intense flavors.
+We believe that this vineyard will yield some of the best expressions of Rhône varietals in Washington.